-Despite being a year short of finishing his college degrees, Ken took over the helm of CSQ upon his father’s decline, and still managed to graduate from Harvard in the summer of 1986 with the highest possible accolades.
-Ken rebranded the company Abercrombie Industries—AI, for short—and ruthlessly restructured the workforce, slashing all the defunct departments that weren't showing profitability.
+Despite being a year short of finishing his college degrees, Ken took over the helm of CSQ upon his father’s functional decline, and still managed to graduate from Harvard in the summer of 1986 with the highest possible accolades.
+Ken rebranded the company Abercrombie Industries, AI for short, and ruthlessly restructured the workforce, slashing all the defunct departments that weren't showing profitability.

-Next Ken employed the best researchers in the field of information technology and molecular biology for AI’s new research department.
-Ken had a vision where the future of computers was heading: artificial intelligence.
-Within a few years, AI was considered the leading company in artificial intelligence research worldwide, and they started to receive a lot of positive media attention after leaks of major breakthroughs in their research reached the press.
+Next Ken employed the best researchers in the field of information technology and molecular biology for AI’s new research and development department.
+Ken had a vision of where the future of computers was heading, and it was artificial intelligence.
+Within a few years AI was considered the leading company in artificial intelligence research worldwide, and they started to receive a lot of positive media attention after leaks of major breakthroughs in their research reached the press.
 Most of these leaks were bogus, however, and internally generated by Ken as the research had stalled, and, in truth, Abercrombie Industries was getting nowhere fast.

 Ken’s most important coup came in 1999 when he enlisted the services of a young up-and-coming genius in the field of artificial intelligence, Bernard McCall, to work for him.
 There was a lot of hype in the field about the work Bernard was doing at MIT.
 Some surreptitious snooping by Ken had uncovered the ethics committee approval issues that were stalling Bernard's research, and Ken had used this knowledge to leverage his acquisition.
 With Bernard on board, Ken felt his team was complete, and he was confident that the world’s most sophisticated and exciting new technology would soon be in his hands and at his whim to release to the world . . . at obscenely exorbitant prices.

-Bernard's collaborative project with Abercrombie Industries--which Ken named Augmented Intelligence Plus © (AI+)—was officially launched in March of 2001.
+Bernard's collaborative project with Abercrombie Industries—which Ken named Augmented Intelligence Plus (AI+) ©—was officially launched in March of 2001.
 The excitement it elicited worldwide was unprecedented.
-Ken didn't really understand the details of how the product worked, but basically it appeared that Bernard, through some inventive genetic manipulation, had perfected a way of seamlessly integrating the human brain and the computer.
+Ken didn't really understand the details of how the product worked, but basically it appeared that Bernard, through some innovative genetic manipulation, had perfected a way of seamlessly integrating the human brain and the computer.
 In effect, Bernard had found a way for humans and computers to communicate telepathically, and then to function in tandem.
-The result, dramatically increased speed, efficiency, and capabilities of both.
+The result was dramatically increased speed, efficiency, and capabilities of both.

-In 1993, Ken met a young socialite named Faye Polkinghorne who fitted the bill precisely.
+In 1993 Ken met a young socialite named Faye Polkinghorne who fitted the bill precisely.
 Faye was a handful of years Ken’s junior, she was from a respected conservative Partisan Party family based in Connecticut, she had a law degree from Yale, and she was as pretty as a button.
-Ken had bumped into Faye at a number of fundraisers and charity events that year, and slowly his plan had crystallized: Faye was the one.
-It was unfortunate that Ken was entirely unattracted to Faye physically—she was far too young to excite Ken sexually—but this was a minor detail in the overall scheme of his life's vision.
-Ken Abercrombie’s wife—and the future First Lady of the United States—needed to enhance his image, not satisfy him in bed.
+Ken had bumped into Faye at several fundraisers and charity events that year, and slowly his plan had crystallized: Faye was the one.
+It was unfortunate that Ken was entirely unattracted to Faye physically; she was far too young to excite Ken sexually, but this was a minor detail in the overall scheme of his life's vision.
+Ken Abercrombie’s wife—and the future First Lady of the United States of America—needed to enhance his image, not satisfy him in bed.
 There was no shortage of willing volunteers to fulfil that role.

 As it turned out, Faye Polkinghorne was harboring some respectable ambition of her own.
-She’d had her sights set on Ken Abercrombie since moving to New Eden City a few months prior to their first meeting.
-In fact, it was Faye who’d carefully orchestrated the accidental encounters at the charity events that had led to their initial conversations.
+She’d had her sights set on snagging Ken Abercrombie as her husband since moving to New Eden City a few months prior to their first meeting, and it’d been Faye who’d carefully orchestrated the accidental encounters at the charity events that had led to their initial conversations.
 When the formal invitation to a discrete dinner with Ken arrived in the mail, Faye was only mildly surprised . . . and exceedingly pleased.

 Faye knew exactly what outfit to wear, how to act, and what compliments to throw around in order to bag Ken Abercrombie as her future husband.
 Ken and Faye both knew within minutes that they were going to be married; mutual ambition sensing its match in the other.
 They waited a discrete time between their first formal meeting and announcing their engagement, and eight months later were married in a lavish affair amid not insignificant media frenzy.